Kitchen

 A kitchen is a room or part of a room used for cooking and food preparation in a dwelling or in a commercial establishment.
 A modern middle-class residential kitchen is typically equipped with a stove, a sink with hot and cold running water, a refrigerator, and worktops and kitchen cabinets arranged according to a modular design.
 Many households have a microwave oven, a dishwasher, and other electric appliances.
 The main functions of a kitchen are to store, prepare and cook food (and to complete related tasks such as dishwashing).
 The room or area may also be used for dining (or small meals such as breakfast), entertaining and laundry.
 The design and construction of kitchens is a huge market all over the world.

 Commercial kitchens are found in restaurants, cafeterias, hotels, hospitals, educational and workplace facilities, army barracks, and similar establishments.
 These kitchens are generally larger and equipped with bigger and more heavy-duty equipment than a residential kitchen.
-For example, a large restaurant may have a huge walk-in refrigerator and a large commercial dishwasher machine.
-In some instances, commercial kitchen equipment such as commercial sinks is used in household settings as it offers ease of use for food preparation and high durability.
+For example, a large restaurant may have a walk-in refrigerator and a large commercial dishwashing machine.
+In some instances, commercial kitchen equipment such as commercial sinks are used in household settings as they offer ease of use for food preparation and high durability.

 In developed countries, commercial kitchens are generally subject to public health laws.
 They are inspected periodically by public-health officials, and forced to close if they do not meet hygienic requirements mandated by law.

 History

 Middle Ages

 Early medieval European longhouses had an open fire under the highest point of the building.
-The "kitchen area" was between the entrance and the fireplace.
+The kitchen area was between the entrance and the fireplace.
 In wealthy homes, there was typically more than one kitchen.
 In some homes, there were upwards of three kitchens.
 The kitchens were divided based on the types of food prepared in them.

 The kitchen might be separate from the great hall due to the smoke from cooking fires and the chance the fires may get out of control.
 Few medieval kitchens survive as they were "notoriously ephemeral structures".

 Colonial America

 In Connecticut, as in other colonies of New England during Colonial America, kitchens were often built as separate rooms and were located behind the parlor and keeping room or dining room.
 One early record of a kitchen is found in the 1648 inventory of the estate of a John Porter of Windsor, Connecticut.
 The inventory lists goods in the house "over the kittchin" and "in the kittchin".
 The items listed in the kitchen were: silver spoons, pewter, brass, iron, arms, ammunition, hemp, flax and "other implements about the room".

+Technological developments such as the Rumford roaster and the kitchen range enabled more efficient use of space and fuel.